 During O.T.
 Tomes tenure New Mt.
 Olive Church was successful in organizing orderly functioning ministries that served the church and the community at large.
 O.T. served New Mt.
 Olive for 29 years before retiring in 2001.
 The church remained without a Pastor until 2005 at which time Rev. Phyllis Martin became the Pastor.
 She was instrumental in strengthening the neighborhood through various workshops and constructive measures.
 In 2007, Rev. Martin through God’s guidance and direction, we were successful in having a “Mortgage Burning”.
 Pastor Martin remained at New Mt.
 Olive until her resignation in December of 2012.
 Since that time New Mount Olive Missionary Baptist Church has been absent a permanent Pastor, however; we as a church family have truly been blessed to have had committed, dedicated ministers to grace our pulpit Sunday after Sunday.
 God has supplied our need according to his riches in glory by Christ Jesus, Philippians 4:19.
 Having received the continued basic words of wisdom, strength, and inspiration our church has not waived but has been steadfast in its faith., trust, and Christian Love.

 The Elder Kim Harrison has faithfully served New Mount Olive during our absence of a Pastor.
 She acted as an Interim Pastor past a year of service and we were blessed to have her rendered service I the manner she allowed God to use her to care for New Mount Olive Missionary Baptist Church and make his presence known.
-Today 2017, God has shown favor to us by sending us Rev. Hackett.
+Today 2017, God has shown favor to us by sending us Rev. Hackett until 2022.

 Pastor Joseph T. Hackett

 Special thanks to everyone who helps to keep our church running smoothly.